 Lingering militarism, nationalism and authoritarian political values.
 Germany’s defeat in World War I should have killed off or critically weakened German militarism, nationalism and faith in authoritarianism.
 But these powerful ideas refused to die; they survived in the post-war period and helped undermine Weimar democracy.
 The main repositories for these ideas were military organisations – including the Reichswehr, the Freikorps and the various ex-soldiers’ leagues – as well as political parties on the far right, such as the NSDAP (Nazis).
 Military leaders like Paul von Hindenburg, who should have been disgraced into retirement by the defeat of 1918, remained as heroes and important political players in the new society.
 The ‘old days of empire’ under Bismarck and authoritarian monarchy had ended in a disastrous war, yet they were often romanticised and recalled as better times.

 Hostility to democracy and parliamentarian government.
 Several political parties gave little or no support to the Weimar political system, instead choosing to undermine, attack or sabotage it.
 Parties like the Communist Party (KPD), the Nazis (NSDAP) and the German Nationalist People’s Party (DNVP) had anti-democratic platforms that sought the destruction of parliamentary democracy.
-These groups stood candidates in elections, not to participate in the Reichstag but to damage and destroy it from within.
-In the early 1930s the NSDAP used its growing representation in the Reichstag as a platform for anti-democratic rhetoric and propaganda.
+These groups stood candidates in elections not to participate in the Reichstag but to damage and destroy it from within.
+In the early 1930s, the NSDAP used its growing representation in the Reichstag as a platform for anti-democratic rhetoric and propaganda.
 Other radical parties were similarly intransigent and destructive in their approach.
 These attacks on Weimar democracy also contributed to the loss of public trust in the Weimar political system.

 Rising support for Hitler and the Nazis.
 While Hitler and the NSDAP could not have seized power without the Great Depression, they were well placed to do so when the time came.
 Between 1924 and 1932, Hitler and his agents busied themselves with reforming and expanding the Nazi movement.
-They re-badged the NSDAP as a legitimate contender for Reichstag seats; they toned down their anti-Semitic and anti-republican rhetoric; they recruited members to increase party membership; and they expanded the NSDAP from a Bavarian group into a national political party.
+They re-badged the NSDAP as a legitimate contender for Reichstag seats; they toned down their anti-Semitic and anti-republican rhetoric; they recruited members to increase party membership; they expanded the NSDAP from a Bavarian group into a national political party.
 Hitler also chased support from powerful interest groups: German industrialists, wealthy capitalists, press barons like Alfred Hugenberg and the upper echelons of the Reichswehr.
 Without these tactical changes, Hitler and the NSDAP would not have been in a position to claim power in the early 1930s.

 Political intriguing in 1932.
 The January 1933 appointment of Adolf Hitler as chancellor was the dagger through the heart of Weimar democracy.
 Yet just a few months before Hitler’s appointment seemed unlikely.
 The man whose approval was required for Hitler to become chancellor, president Paul von Hindenburg, had a low regard for the NSDAP leader and no desire to appoint him as head of government.
 It took weeks of intriguing, rumour-mongering and lobbying before Hindenburg, by then showing signs of senility, changed his mind.
-The actions of those around Hindenburg, men like former chancellor Franz von Papen, were critical factor in persuading the president that a Hitler cabinet could succeed, yet could be controlled.
+The actions of those around Hindenburg, men like former chancellor Franz von Papen, were critical factors in persuading the president that a Hitler cabinet could succeed, yet could be controlled.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “Why the Weimar Republic failed?”, Alpha History, 2014, accessed [today’s date], http://alphahistory.com/weimarrepublic/why-the-weimar-republic-failed/.
+J. Llewellyn et al, “Why the Weimar Republic failed?”, Alpha History, 2018, accessed [today’s date], https://alphahistory.com/weimarrepublic/why-the-weimar-republic-failed/.